Cisco Webex vs Slack

-Since Cisco announced their decision to turn Spark into Cisco Webex Teams, there has been seemingly an unlimited amount of content produced comparing Cisco Webex Teams and Slack.
+Since Cisco announced its decision to turn Spark into Cisco Webex Teams, there has been seemingly an unlimited amount of content produced comparing Cisco Webex Teams and Slack.

 Naturally, businesses will want to learn what they can get with each product – and what comes within each tier of each product.
 For example, Slack Enterprise Grid comes packed with features that you don’t see in basic Slack.

 As businesses become more curious as to how the two products differ, there will be more and more of these comparison articles.

 Key factors when comparing Webex vs Slack

 Both Slack and Cisco Webex Teams offer incredibly different types of meeting.
 Some businesses will prefer one over the other.
 But, most businesses will still require a mix.

 Cisco Webex powers 20 million meetings per month.
 That’s before you take into account the UC-One Meet customers Cisco has acquired via their acquisition of BroadSoft last year.
 As well as all the voice platform seats, no doubt meeting minutes and interoperability were on Cisco’s agenda.